 |Root Description:||Its rhizomatous roots are fast growing.
 They can grow 10 feet (3 meters) deep and 30 feet (9 meters) long.|

 |Leaf Description:||The best way to distinguish knotweed species from one another is to examine their leaves.
 Each species has smooth leaves that grow alternate along the stem.|

-• Giant knotweed has the largest leaves, measuring 12 inches (30 centimeters) wide and 18 inches (45 centimeters) long.
+• Giant knotweed has the largest leaves, measuring up to 12 inches (30 centimeters) wide and 18 inches (45 centimeters) long.
 Each leaf is leathery and heart shaped.

 • Bohemian knotweed’s leaves look like a combination of Japanese and giant knotweed leaves and usually 7 inches (20 centimeters) long.

 • Himalayan knotweed’s leaves grow up to 12 inches (30 centimeters) long and are lance-shaped with a tapered base.

 |Fruit & Flower Description:||Small white flowers form in dense clusters near the end of its stems and branches.|

 Winged seeds spread by flying in the wind or floating on water.
 Seeds can remain viable in soil for up to 15 years.